 Downloading |

 Yes.
-Ebooks download as PDF files which expire after 30 days.
-Downloading works much better if you download to Adobe Reader rather than your browser (if you open the PDF in your browser you will see a page of downloading instructions rather than the ebook itself).
+Most Torrossa ebooks download as PDF files which expire after 14 days.
+Downloading ebooks on Torrossa requires you to use Adobe Reader rather than your browser (if you open the PDF in your browser you will see a page of downloading instructions rather than the ebook itself).
 You may need to change your browser settings to do this: Firefox:

 Chrome: